Theodore N. Kaufman: Life during World War II

 This is just a flimsy pretext for another of the innate cruelties of the German people ...
 I don't think it was my book that prompted this barbarity.
 They employed every possible German cruelty against the Jews long before my book was published.

 The Nazi propaganda ministry continued to publish pamphlets, posters and flyers on Kaufman's ideas through the end of the war, and also urged newspapers and public speakers to remind Germans of Kaufman's book.
 Kaufman's last major appearance in Nazi propaganda occurred in late 1944, when a five-page section on him was included in the widely published booklet Never!, which described a number of alleged plots to destroy Germany.
-Randall Bytwerk, an historian of communications at Calvin College, concluded that "[a] German at the time could not have missed encountering" propaganda about Kaufman.
+Randall Bytwerk, a historian of communications at Calvin College, concluded that "[a] German at the time could not have missed encountering" propaganda about Kaufman.

 His final publication through Argyle Press was the March 1942 brochure titled "No More German Wars!
 Being an outline for their permanent cessation".
 It contained no more writing on the sterilization of Germans or discussion of German land distribution, but made very moderate proposals for democratic re-education of the German population.

 He enlisted in the US Army in New Mexico on April 24, 1942.
 During this time he was also placed at Camp Ritchie because of his linguistic abilities, thus making him one of many Ritchie Boys.
 His three brothers also served.

 Kaufman married the former Jean Siris in a civil ceremony on November 23, 1942, in Harris County, Texas.

 Post-war years and death

 After World War II, Kaufman disappeared entirely from public life.
-One scholar, Berel Lang, a visiting professor of philosophy and letters at Wesleyan University, failed to locate Kaufman in the records of the city of Newark and in other sources.
+Berel Lang, a visiting professor of philosophy and letters at Wesleyan University, failed to locate Kaufman in the records of the city of Newark and in other sources.

 Kaufman and his wife appear in the Montclair, New Jersey Directory in 1947.
 He is listed as being in the painted textile business at 50 Church Street, Montclair.
+From 1949 through 1981, the Kaufmans sold "Charcrust Broil-It" barbecue seasoning powder from their home in East Orange, NJ.

 He died in April 1986 in East Orange, New Jersey.